Meet the individuals who are helping make Inspired Teaching a reality.

 Jessica Tomback was a public elementary school teacher in DC for seven years before spending the past few years teaching in a variety of early childhood settings.
 In addition to her role at the Center for Inspired Teaching, Jessica is a member of the adjunct faculty at GWU, where she has taught courses and currently supervises intern teachers.
 She received her degree of Education Specialist in Curriculum and Instruction in 2012.

-Lisa Wang is the Deputy Director of Laogai Museum, a museum for education, advocacy, and dialogue about human rights in China.
+Lisa Wang is a BLISS content expert.
+Lisa is the Deputy Director of Laogai Museum, a museum for education, advocacy, and dialogue about human rights in China.

 Judy is a teacher, playwright, poet, director, and actor who specializes in ensemble-guided playwriting and working with young artists.
 A notable teacher in the DC area, she was profiled in The Washingtonian in 1987.
 She did graduate work at Oberlin, ACT, and as a Fellow at Northwestern University.
 She taught drama to Inspired Teaching’s founder and Executive Director, Aleta Margolis, and to Jeanne Harrison, Traveling Players’ Producing Artistic Director.
 Judy taught drama and speech for 26 years at the Holton-Arms Schools, where she trained Seinfeld’s Julia Louis-Dreyfus.
 In 2005, she took Inspired Teaching to Gujurat, India, where she gave a series of workshops to teachers at Kala Raksha School.
-A student of ancient myths, Judy has written four plays based in world mythology.
-She continues to mentor teachers through Center for Inspired Teaching, and, this past summer, was commissioned to write and direct a new play, Pandora’s Fire, for Travel Players Ensemble in Great Falls, Virginia.
+A student of ancient myths, Judy has written four plays based in world mythology, and recently wrote a new play, Pandora’s Fire, for Travel Players Ensemble in Great Falls, Virginia.
+She continues to mentor teachers through Center for Inspired Teaching.

 Dr. Dwayne Williams